JashonBrown/Portfolio-Template/README.md

 - description: info shown on the back of the card
 - image: relative link to the image to display on the card (eg. /images/example/example.png)
 - slug: slug appended to the URL for the card (eg. 'example' will result in the link being `/projects/example`)
 - group: section to group this project under on the 'projects' page
+- color: adds a background color to the cards
 - (optional) icon: List of font awesome icon to put on card image (eg. `["fas", "address-card"]`) (See [Font Awesome](https://fontawesome.com/docs/apis/javascript/import-icons) for more)
 - (optional) gradiant: if populated will add a gradiant to the card image

+# Group data
+This lets you specify ordering of groups on the projects page.
+- key: must match group name from the project card data
+- prio: higher numbers make the group appear higher on the page

 # Styling
 - Styles are stored in the `src/styles` directory.
 Check out [SASS](https://sass-lang.com/documentation/style-rules)